AliManjotho/LS-ReMGM/README.md

-# LLM-FQK-T2M: LLM-Guided Fuzzy Kinematic Modeling for Resolving Kinematic Uncertainties and Linguistic Ambiguities in Text-to-Motion Generation
+# From Action to Reaction: LatentSpace Regularization and Alignment for Human Reaction Motion Generation with Intermediate Motion Semantics

-The official PyTorch implementation of the paper [**"LLM-Guided Fuzzy Kinematic Modeling for Resolving Kinematic Uncertainties and Linguistic Ambiguities in Text-to-Motion Generation"**](https://alimanjotho.github.io/llm-fqk-t2m/).
+The official PyTorch implementation of the paper [**"From Action to Reaction: LatentSpace Regularization and Alignment for Human Reaction Motion Generation with Intermediate Motion Semantics"**](https://alimanjotho.github.io/ls-re-mgm/).

-Please visit our [**webpage**](https://alimanjotho.github.io/llm-fqk-t2m/) for more details.
+Please visit our [**webpage**](https://alimanjotho.github.io/LS-ReMGM/) for more details.

 ![teaser](assets/graphical_abstract.png)